chris124567/puppeteer-bypassing-bot-detection/README.md

 ## puppeteer-bypassing-bot-detection

+This repository is incomplete and not actively maintained.
+It was primarily a test to see the minimum amount needed to bypass Distil networks and other public headless checks.
+Use https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth/.

 This repository contains code for bypassing common bot detection checks by a few vendors ([Distil Networks](https://www.whitepages.com/dstl-wp.js), [Adscore](http://c.adsco.re/d), and [Google IMA](https://imasdk.googleapis.com/js/sdkloader/ima3.js)).

 Patched attributes